patricks-lab/LeafDetectionProject/README.md

     javac graphic.java
     chmod +x inputimage.sh

-If you would like to run the text recognition version of the algorithm, simply take the contents of the TextRecognitionDatabaseToText.cpp and copy it into DatabaseToText4.cpp before running the other commands:
+If you would like to run the text recognition version of the algorithm, simply run TextRecognitionDatabaseToText.cpp instead of DatabaseToText4.cpp:

-    mv TextRecognitionDatabaseToText.cpp  DatabaseToText4.cpp
     g++ AbsoluteDistance.cpp -o AbsoluteDistance
-    g++ DatabaseToText4.cpp -o DatabaseToText4 `pkg-config --cflags --libs opencv` javac graphic.java
+    g++ TextRecognitionDatabaseToText.cpp -o TextRecognitionDatabaseToText `pkg-config --cflags --libs opencv` javac graphic.java
-    chmod +x inputimage.sh
+    chmod +x TextRecogInputimage.sh

 This way, you can run the code as-is, but it will detect letters instead of leaves.